Jofou/johaniefournier.com/content/blog/TyT2024W21_EDA/index.qmd

   - rstats
   - tidymodels
   - tidytuesday
-summary: "This week we're exploring historical emissions data from Carbon Majors.
+summary: "This week we are exploring historical emissions data from Carbon Majors.
 They have complied a database of emissions data going back to 1854.
 In this first part, I start with some exploratory data analysis."
 editor_options:
   chunk_output_type: inline
 ---